 Persons wishing to participate in University courses for the informational instruction only may apply as an auditor.
 The student receives no credit or grade for the course and is not required to take course examinations.
 The extent of a student's classroom participation is at the instructor's discretion.
-Completion of an application form and permission of the instructor are required.
-Standard tuition and fees apply, including the application fee.

-APPLICATION DEADLINES Term Priority Deadline International Applicant Deadline Final Deadline Fall Semester (August - December) March 1 March 1 July 1 Spring Semester (January - May) October 1 October 1 December 1 Summer (May - July/July -August) May 1 May 1 Last day to register for each summer session
+APPLICATION DEADLINES Term Priority Deadline International Applicant Deadline Final Deadline Fall Semester (August - December) March 1 May 1 July 1 Spring Semester (January - May) October 1 October 1 December 1 Summer (May - July/July -August) May 1 May 1 Last day to register for each summer session